Sarah is a homemaker and stay-at-home mom who enjoys writing about motherhood, healthy living, finances, gardening, and all things homely.

 - Validate the tributes or acts they do for their lost baby with, "She would have loved that," "That is so beautiful."

 - Tell them that everything happens for a reason and we just don't know why God took the baby.
-A well-meaning friend told me that, "Maybe God knew that you couldn't handle three kids right now."
+A well-meaning friend told me, "Maybe God knew that you couldn't handle three kids right now."

 - Place expectations on them regarding how and how long they should grieve.
 Remember that the process is different for everyone.